MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contourobjects.md

 ### CSO Lists and CSO Groups

 All created CSOs are stored in CSO lists that can be saved and loaded on demand.
-The lists can not only store the coordinates of the CSOs, but also additional information in the form of name-value pairs (using specialized modules or Python scripting).
+The lists cannot only store the coordinates of the CSOs, but also additional information in the form of name-value pairs (using specialized modules or Python scripting).

 ![Basic CSO Network](/images/tutorials/dataobjects/contours/BasicCSONetwork.png "Basic CSO Network")